geokarant/IncSAR/README.md

 - [SSF](https://github.com/dongzelian/SSF)

 ## Contact
-If there are any questions, please feel free to contact with the author George Karantaidis(karantai@iti.gr)
+If there are any questions, please feel free to contact with the author George Karantaidis (karantai@iti.gr).